SSWConsulting/SSW.Rules.Content/rules/microservices/rule.md

 * Simplify code - Write minimal APIs
 * Deployment - Standardize deployment with containers
 * Testing - Easier to find problems since they are isolated to a specific part of the app
+* Cognitive Complexity - Devs can focus on one aspect of the app at a time

 ## What's the downside?
 * Upfront Cost - More upfront work is required
-* Communication Complexity - While individual apps are simpler, the communication between different parts of the app can become more complex
+* Cognitive Complexity - While individual apps are simpler, the architecture of the app can become more complex
+* Health Check - It's harder to know if all parts are alive
+*